 Officers

 Section 1.
 Offices and Qualifications.
-The officers of the Corporation shall consist of the President, President-Elect, Immediate Past-President, Secretary and Treasurer (the “Officer(s)”).
+The officers of the Corporation shall consist of the President, President-Elect, Immediate Past-President, Executive Officer, and Treasurer (the “Officer(s)”).
 The Officers of the Corporation may also consist of other positions having duties and responsibilities as may from time to time be determined by the Council.
-Each Officer shall be a Council Member, though only those elected by the Members, and the Secretary, shall be voting members of the Council.
+Each Officer shall be a Council Member, though only those elected by the Members, and the Executive Officer, shall be voting members of the Council.

 Section 2.
 Terms of Office.
 The initial Officers of Corporation shall be those already serving in the predecessor organization, with their terms extending for the same duration as specified by that organization.

-Thereafter, the President-Elect shall be elected annually by the Members for a one (1) year term as President-Elect, which shall begin at the close of the first Annual Meeting following his or her election.
+Thereafter, the President-Elect shall be elected annually by the Members for a one (1) year term as President-Elect, which shall begin at the close of the first Annual Meeting following their election.
 The term as President-Elect shall end at the close of the next Annual Meeting, one (1) year later, at which time the President-Elect will become the President for one (1) year, with that term ending at the close of the following Annual Meeting.
-At that time the President shall become the Immediate Past-President and serve a one (1) year term in that capacity, ending at the close of the third Annual Meeting following his or her election to President-Elect.
-The Secretary shall be appointed by the Council for a term of three (3) years, as shall the Treasurer and, when possible, those terms shall only partially overlap, with each ending in a different year.
-For the offices of Secretary and Treasurer, term of appointment is concurrent with the organization’s fiscal year (July 1-June 30).
+At that time the President shall become the Immediate Past-President and serve a one (1) year term in that capacity, ending at the close of the third Annual Meeting following their election to President-Elect.
+The Executive Officer shall be appointed by the Council for a term of three (3) years, as shall the Treasurer and, when possible, those terms shall only partially overlap, with each ending in a different year.
+For the offices of Executive Officer and Treasurer, term of appointment is concurrent with the organization’s fiscal year (July 1-June 30).

 Section 3.
 Removal.
 The Council may remove any appointed Officer, with or without cause, by majority vote of the Council Members.
 The Council may remove any elected Officer, with cause, by two-thirds vote of the Council Members.